Indianapolis Drug Possession Attorney

 Accomplished Indianapolis Drug Possession Attorney Prepared to Handle Your Case

 There are a variety of defenses to possession that may be available to you depending on the facts of your case.
 The passionate Indianapolis criminal defense lawyers at Eskew Law LLC can review your arrest and determine which defense theory would match your situation, goals, and desired outcome.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-For a complimentary consultation, contact us by calling Eskew Law LLC at (317) 974-0177 now.
+For a consultation, contact us by calling Eskew Law LLC at (317) 974-0177 now.